How do ginger roots help to sleep? The benefits, side effects, and Recipes

 Ginger root is highly effective against Anxiety, hence people use it for stress or anxiety treatment.
 Insomnia is primarily caused due to nightmares.
 And nightmares are caused by anxiety.

 According to biological science, ginger roots produce a variant of serotonin receptors.
 Serotonin acts as a neurotransmitter that can highly affect anxiety levels of the human brain thereby enhancing good and positive mood.
-A mind without anxiety is equal to a night of sound sleep.

 4) Relieve stress :